weiserlab/ambuj/position.md

 ## Open Positions (6 NOS)

-## Fingerprinting Internet of Things Devices and Robots
+## Non-Intrusive Monitoring of Internet of Things Devices and Robots

 ## Low-power Vibration Monitoring